microsoft/debugpy/README.md

 ```console
 -m ptvsd --host localhost --port 5678 -m mymodule
 ```
 Same as with scripts, command line arguments can be passed to the module by specifying them after the module name.
-All other ptvsd switches work identically in this mode; in particular, `--wait` can be used to block execution until debugger attaches.
+All other ptvsd switches work identically in this mode; in particular, `--wait` can be used to block execution until the debugger attaches.

 ### Attaching to a running process by ID
 The following command injects the debugger into a process with a given PID that is running Python code.
 Once the command returns, a ptvsd server is running within the process, as if that process was launched via `-m ptvsd` itself.